About the Rory and Elizabeth Brooks Doctoral College

 The Administrative Framework

 The Doctoral College operates within the administrative structure of the PhD Programme of the School of Environment, Education and Development (SEED).
-The School comprises a total of five departments: Geography; Planning and Environmental Management; Architecture; the Manchester Institute of Education; and the Global Development Institute.
+The School comprises a total of five departments: Geography; Planning, Property and Environmental Management; Architecture; the Manchester Institute of Education; and the Global Development Institute.

 All administrative enquiries should be addressed to the SEED administrative team (firstname.lastname@example.org), whose offices are located in both the Arthur Lewis Building (second floor) and the Ellen Wilkinson Building.
 The SEED PhD programme is led by the School PGR Director, who chairs the School Postgraduate Research Committee (PGRC) which has a membership made up of: